tuya/tuya-rtc-camera-sdk-ios/README.md

 ```
 ### Step 2
 Copy the library files
-- In the current project directory, if there is no directory for the library files, execute `mkdir libs` to create a new directory
-- Copy the aar file from one of the Libraries versions to the created libs directory
+- Copy the framework files from one of the Libraries versions to the current project and put it in the right place to make sure it can be linked correctly

 ## Capabilities Overview